OM234/Digital-Patient-Flow-System/README.md

 ## How I made this

-This project is written in Java and MySQL.
-I used the JavaFX library.
-For the architectures I used MVC and 3-tier architectures.
+- This project is written in Java and MySQL.
+- Build tool is Gradle.
+- DB is run with docker
+- UI is done with JavaFX library.
+- Architectures used are MVC and 3-tier architectures.

 ## How to use it

-The SQL folder contains the file necessary for building the SQL tables.
-In main, uncomment "makeData.createRandomData();" to provide some random data for your MySQL table.
-Comment this out for subsequent runs.
-You can login with username: admin, password: pass.
+- Make sure to have docker-compose installed
+- Navigate to the latest folder (e.g. Iteration V)
+- Run `docker-compose up -d` this will trigger the db to start at `localhost:3307` with `username: 'user'` and `password: 'password'.
+The db is initialized with a schema located at /sql/CreateTables.sql
+- Run gradle command `gradlew dbPopulate:run` this will populate the tables.
+Only run this on first run
+- Run the application with `gradlew application:run`

+- Stop the db with `docker-compose down`

 ## Final notes